subsky24/HR-ANALYSIS-DATA/README.md

 Average Salary

-Average Bonus

-Average Total Compensation
+Total Pay

-Bonus Eligibility Rate

-Average Performance Rating
+Departmental Count

 Visual Insights

 Workforce distribution by department

+Workforce Distribution by gender

 Salary concentration across salary bands

 Departmental compensation comparison

-Bonus allocation trends

-Relationship between pay structure and workforce scale

 This page answers:
 “How is our workforce structured and what does it cost?”

-Page 2 — Compensation & Performance Insights
+Page 2 & 3— Compensation & Performance Insights

 Designed to evaluate whether rewards align with contribution.

 Key Visuals

-Average Salary by Department

 Bonus Distribution by Performance Rating